The 2018 winners

 Bede and Tom received $500 cash for their efforts.

-The 2019 competition starts soon
+The 2019 competition is now underway

 Congratulations to our two winning 2018 teams.
 The standard of entries across the competition was high, and we would also like to extend our thanks to all the students who applied.
 We hope you got a lot out of the experience and enjoyed the process of using spatial information to help address issues that are important to us in the local area.